 When traffic participants violate these rules, their victims are entitled to compensation for their losses.
 Depending on what consequences the accident had, the compensation can cover several types of losses.

-Types of Losses a Pedestrian Accident Lawyer in Henderson May Recover for Their Clients
+Types of Losses a Pedestrian Accident Lawyer May Recover for Their Clients

 These depend on who the accident victim is.
 They could be repair or replacement costs for a car, smartphone, watch, jewelry, and more.
 To prove their value, the victim may use the invoice for the repairs.
 They may also look up the price of the asset.
 When necessary, a pedestrian accident attorney may request an expert’s evaluation.